MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 Download the MonoGame extension for Visual Studio 2022 for Mac from the following link: https://github.com/MonoGame/MonoGame/releases/download/v3.8/MonoDevelop.MonoGame_IDE_VisualStudioForMac_v3.8.0.1643-vsm8.0.mpack

-Open up Visual Studio 2022 for Mac and you should be able to see a window like so:
+Open up Visual Studio 2022 for Mac and you should be able to see a window as shown below:

 ![VS for Mac installer](~/images/getting_started/vsmac-mg-install-1.png)